Marketing Strategy: What It Is and How to Create One

 Diversification

 H. Igor Ansoff created his matrix to help businesses understand the different strategies required for market growth.
 Ansoff made two basic assumptions about how growth could be achieved: firstly, by varying what product is being sold and, secondly, by varying who the product is being sold to [2].
-As a result, each of the quadrants in his matrix features a mix of these two factors.
+As a result, each quadrant in his matrix features a mix of these two factors.

 Product: What is being sold